tincho5588/reddittopsreader/README.md

 * **Retrofit** to fetch the Reddit API
 * **Room** to achieve data persistance
 * **Glide** to load images from URLs into the UI

+## About Unit Testing
+Unit Testing on this project is being perfomed using **Robolectric** and **Mockito**.
+**All the data providing classes are being covered** by Unit Tests. **That is, the ViewModel layer and below on the Architecture diagram**.
+Hilt Injection is not being used in Unit Tests because **the SOLID Inversion Principle is being achieved by moving the dependencies of a class to the constructor whenever it is possible**.
+Every tested class exhibits this pattern.
+Due to this, **Subjects Under Test can be constructed and provided with mocks without the need of using the Injection Framework**.
+Regarding UI tests, it could be tested with Unit Tests, but is is more convenient to test the UI using espresso.
+But this technology is not included in this project.